nzgl-g/voteX/README.md

 ## Project Overview

 This system enables secure, transparent, and decentralized voting using blockchain technology.
 It supports multiple user roles (Team Leader, Team Member, Candidate, Voter) and integrates a KYC process for identity verification.
+This project was developed as part of the requirements for obtaining a Bachelor's degree in Computer Science.
+The academic report is included [here](https://www.mediafire.com/file/naxybhevwjx1gli/votex.pdf/file).

 ---